 Local authorities sometimes give financial guarantees that require them to make specified payments to reimburse the holder of a debt if the debtor fails to make payment when due in accordance with the terms of the contract.
 The Council provided financial guarantees in respect of Robin Hood Energy Ltd (RHE), a wholly owned subsidiary of the Council, to a maximum total value of £16.5m, which is 80% of the liability to its wholesale energy suppliers.
-These energy suppliers require companies such as RHE to either lodge cash or require a financial guarantee to cover advance purchases of energy.
+These guarantees have now been extinguished.